Raaj Mahal

-Synopsis
+Plot

 Maharaja Uday Singh is the king of Ajaygarh.
 He has two sons, Vikram and Sangram.
-One day, the sly minister Durjan Singh (Amjad Khan) assassinates the king.
+One day, the sly minister Durjan Singh assassinates the king.
 Durjan Singh sends his men to eliminate the king's family.
-The King's loyal man (Kader Khan) runs away with the queen and the children.
+The King's loyal man runs away with the queen and the children.
 The queen jumps into the river with her younger son and both fall apart.
 On the other hand, Khan handed over the eldest son to a tribe chief and dies.
-Vikram (Vinod Khanna) grows up and fights for justice against Durjan Singh.
-Sangram (Danny Denzongpa) becomes a dacoit.
+Vikram grows up and fights for justice against Durjan Singh.
+Sangram becomes a dacoit.
 Both brothers face off against each other.